- ABOUT US

 Environmental benefits: 4,000 fewer trucks on the roads every year, 234 tonnes of CO2 emissions avoided, along with 23% Nox, 46% CO, 43% hydrocarbons and nearly 90,000 litres of diesel saved.

-Opened a river goods transport service on the Seine Axis from Rouen port to Gennevilliers in July 2021.
+Opened a river goods transport service on the Seine Corridor from Rouen port to Gennevilliers in July 2021.
 This system is based on weekly delivery of 22 pallets of confectionery to Monoprix’ Wissous warehouse.

 This new service enables a reduction from 54 to 19 trucks and the transfer of 65% of all journeys to multimodal transport.
 Plus a saving of a little over 5 tonnes of CO2/year.